Burnett01/rsync-deployments/README.md

 # rsync deployments

-This GitHub Action deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.
+This GitHub Action deploys files in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.

-This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`.
+Use this action in a build/test workflow which leaves deployable code in `GITHUB_WORKSPACE`.

 # Required SECRETs

 This action needs a `DEPLOY_KEY` secret variable.
-This should be the private key part of an ssh key pair.
+This should be the private key part of a ssh key pair.
 The public key part should be added to the authorized_keys file on the server that receives the deployment.
 This should be set in the Github secrets section and then referenced as an `env` variable.

 # Required ARGs